 - Plan for Possibilities: As you begin to think more positively, you will begin to see more possibilities.
 Be ready for them, and be ready to seize the opportunities.

 Breathing easier is possible.
-New medical advancements like stem cell therapy are helping chronic lung disease sufferers breathe easier and get back to the life they want.
-If you or a loved one is suffering from a chronic lung disease like COPD or interstitial lung disease, contact the Lung Institute at (800) 729-3065 to learn if stem cell therapy could help you breathe easier.
+New medical advancements like cellular therapy are helping chronic lung disease sufferers breathe easier and get back to the life they want.
+If you or a loved one is suffering from a chronic lung disease like COPD or interstitial lung disease, contact the Lung Institute at (800) 729-3065 to learn if cellular therapy could help you breathe easier.